Member of Irish rap band Kneecap appears in court on ‘terrorism’ charge

 “Meanwhile tomorrow they will try label Mo Chara a terrorist,” Kneecap added.

-A supporter standing outside the London courtroom on Wednesday, who only gave her name as Sadia, felt similarly, calling the charge against the rapper “ridiculous”.
+Outside the London courtroom on Wednesday, an Irish activist who gave his name as Patrick said the charge against O’Hanna was “nonsense”.

-“Kneecap actually represent every one of us.
-They speak for us, you know, because everything they feel, every injustice that they feel, we feel,” she said.
+“This case has all the hallmarks of a political show trial,” he told Al Jazeera.

+Sarah Cotte, 21, said she believed the group was being “targeted because they have been uncompromising and unbowed in their expression of solidarity with the Palestinian struggle and their solidarity with the Irish people”.

 The band shot to international prominence last year after a semi-fictional film about them received multiple awards, including one at the Sundance Film Festival.